-Mental illness unfortunately doesn’t have boundaries it doesn’t matter if you are rich, poor, educated, non educated etc. Anyone can suffer it any time.
-Perinatal anxiety and depression can occur any time from pregnancy through to the first year after birth.
+Mental illness unfortunately doesn’t have boundaries it doesn’t matter if you are rich, poor, educated, non educated etc. Anyone can suffer it at any time.
+Perinatal Anxiety and depression can occur any time from pregnancy through to the first year after birth.
 Interestingly enough this serious illness affects up to one in five expecting or new mums and one in ten expecting or new dads!

 Having my second child, presented many challenges.
 Ones that would later define my mental health and put me into a mother and babies unit.
 Admitting defeat and being placed there was the last thing that I ever wanted but it was the way it happened.

-Rewind the clock to the walk out of the hospital doors when reality hit me like a tonne of bricks.
-Then when my little one was 4 months old things hit rock bottom the sleep deprivation was getting worse with feeding every two hours for an hour, a screaming baby 24/7 due to coelic/reflux and undiagnosed tongue tie, which resulted in my nipples being cracked and cringe worthy pain every feed.
+Rewind the clock to the walk out of the hospital doors when reality hit me like a tone of bricks.
+Then when my little one was 4 months old things hit rock bottom the sleep deprivation was getting worse with feeding every two hours for an hour, a screaming baby 24/7 due to colic/reflux and an undiagnosed tongue tie, which resulted in my nipples being cracked and cringe-worthy pain every feed.
 My need for perfection and having a house where everything was in its place plus trying to keep up with the newborn demands eventually lead to me being admitted to the mother and baby unit.
 At the time I told very few people as part of me was ashamed that I ended up in this state.
 Sometimes it would hurt my head because I was so mad at myself for feeling the way I did.

 The signs and symptoms of antenatal anxiety and depression can vary and may include: